 Customer Service ($100 prize)

-Consistently provides oustanding customer service, going beyond job expectations to help students, faculty, staff and community members.
+Consistently provides outstanding customer service, going beyond job expectations to help students, faculty, staff and community members.
 Adds value to interactions with customers, and in return receives appreciative feedback.
 Characteristics of excellent customer service actions include:

 - Timely responsiveness; friendly, welcoming interactions; resourceful and helpful attitude; delivers more than expected.